-- Review potential new or revised program proposals from the Committee members or directed from the Executive Committee. - Recognize limitations on new programs, based on member interest and availability, as well as budgetary requirements. - Submit all accepted concepts to Executive Committee for approval. - Work with the Business Office to assist with the implementation of Committee initiatives through task forces and/or existing committees. - Plan for up to 5 meetings per year for LRP and up to 3 meetings per year (based on project initiatives) with cross functional committees and task forces.
+- Review potential new or revised program proposals from the Committee members or directed from the Executive Committee. - Recognize limitations on new programs, based on member interest and availability, as well as budgetary requirements. - Submit all accepted concepts to Executive Committee for approval. - Work with the Business Office to assist with the implementation of Committee initiatives through task forces and/or existing committees. - Attend committee meetings (about 4 per year)

-3 Year Strategic Goals Include:
+Goals Include:

-- Increase the number of volunteers on the Long-Range Planning Committee (LRP), in order to properly staff anticipated LRP initiatives. - Confirm and further analyze high-indicated levels of interest in the culinary tour/demo educational programs, to help design member-driven culinary education-related projects. - Develop solid plans of action for CSIFT-driven culinary education projects, to be passed to pass onto specific project task forces. - Continue surveying CSIFT membership for new ideas and initiatives, to be fleshed out and presented to the CSIFT chair and executive committee for consideration. - Identify additional ways to engage student members and new food industry professionals in CSIFT activities. - Provide support to and grow the internship program, through participation in the internship program task force. - Identify and develop successor Chair for the LRP Committee. - Increase communication level with business office and other committees.
+- Develop solid plans of action for CSIFT-driven culinary education projects, to be passed onto specific project task forces. - Continue surveying CSIFT membership for new ideas and initiatives, to be fleshed out and presented to the CSIFT chair and executive committee for consideration. - Identify additional ways to engage student members and new food industry professionals in CSIFT activities. - Identify and develop successor Chair for the LRP Committee. - Increase communication level with business office and other committees.